decred/dcrwallet/rpc/documentation/api.md

     - `REGULAR`: An input belonging to the regular chain of transactions.

-    - `UNKNOWN`: An input on an unknwon chain.
+    - `UNKNOWN`: An input on an unknown chain.

     - `STAKE`: An input belonging to the stake chain of transactions.